datafusion-contrib/datafusion-objectstore-hdfs/README.md

 ### Prepare Hadoop client

 1. To get a Hadoop distribution, download a recent stable release from one of the [Apache Download Mirrors](http://www.apache.org/dyn/closer.cgi/hadoop/common).
-Currently, we only support Hadoop-2.
+Currently, we support Hadoop-2 and Hadoop-3.

 2. Unpack the downloaded Hadoop distribution.
 For example, the folder is /opt/hadoop.
 Then prepare some environment variables:
 ```shell